-- The head teacher provides an extensive programme of CPD each year with a focus on further developing quality first teaching for all staff members.
+The head teacher provides an extensive programme of CPD each year with a focus on further developing quality first teaching for all staff members.
 This is delivered through TEDs, staff meetings, TA meetings and twilight sessions.
-Some of this training is done in collaboration with the Bromsgrove Learning Network and as part of Bromsgrove Primary Alliance. - Opportunities to attend external training within the LA are available i.e. Lego Therapy - The SENCO provides CPD to staff in school in specific aspects of meeting the needs of pupils with SEN. - Teaching assistants are engaged in ongoing training whereby the role of the teaching assistant is developed. - External trainers are brought in periodically to address more specialist training needs such as dealing with specific medical conditions (e.g. epilepsy) or to train staff in the use of specific interventions (e.g. signalong). - Peer support and guidance is available daily for all staff in school.
+Some of this training is done in collaboration with Charford First School and Millfields First School where good practice can be shared.

+- Opportunities to attend external training within the LA are available i.e. Lego Therapy - The SENCO provides CPD to staff in school in specific aspects of meeting the needs of pupils with SEN. - Teaching assistants are engaged in ongoing training whereby the role of the teaching assistant is developed. - External trainers are brought in periodically to address more specialist training needs such as dealing with specific medical conditions (e.g. epilepsy) or to train staff in the use of specific interventions (e.g. signalong). - Peer support and guidance is available daily for all staff in school.